Engineering for the Next Decade of Web Infrastructure

 It should not become a startup tax.

-6) Federation Should Share Intelligence, Not Just Code
+6) Federation Should Share Authority, Not Just Code

 Microfrontends should not force every host and remote to rediscover the same dependency reality.